AnisMerabet/Monte-Carlo-based-peptide-folding-simulation/README.md

 ## Example usage

-In this example, the file `S1-8.fasta` located in `data` directory was loaded to the application
+In this example, the file `S1-8.fasta` located in `data` directory was loaded to the application.

 ![Illustration](doc/figures/illustration2.png)